Reports Show Drunk Driving Is a Serious Problem In Houston

 The drunk driver who caused the accident will likely have an insurance company defending their wrongful conduct in an attempt to reduce the amount of damages that you are entitled to receive.

-Hiring an experienced Houston accident lawyer such as Michael P. Fleming is necessary to protect your right to fair compensation and punish the criminal wrongdoer who caused your injuries.
+Hiring an experienced Houston accident lawyer is necessary to protect your right to fair compensation and punish the criminal wrongdoer who caused your injuries.

 Drunk driving accidents can cause terrible internal injuries and wrongful death.